Solving Patterns

 Counting the distance and the rotationtype moves.

 Two triangles of a group on an odd symmetry rotator.
-Obviously they cannot oppose each other, but will always be at least by one closer to each other on one side than the other.
+Obviously they can never oppose each other, but will always be at least by one closer to each other on one side than the other.
 An almost- half rotation (e.g 2 out of 5) can sometimes work wonders.

 Prepositioning triangle around a rotator which will conserve their relative orientation, or break it away on purpose.
 Typically needed in rotationtype 5 & 6.